 Address today's profound pressing issues – inequality, environmental protection, and financial and monetary crises.
 You will use mathematical and statistical models to make economic forecasts, discover the economic mechanisms that shape the world, and gain the key statistical skills needed to inform policymakers’ decisions.

 Economic phenomena lie at the core of many problems our societies face.
 Gain the statistical and mathematical tools to connect economic theory to real-life data.
 Using both theoretical and applied tools, you will gain a unique perspective on today’s complex world and open doors to a variety of employment opportunities.

-You learn how economists think and develop the analytics skills to find solutions to shape our world.
-You’ll develop knowledge and understanding of crucial aspects of the subject, such as macroeconomics, microeconomics and quantitative economics.
+Think like an economist - gain analytics skills to find solutions that will shape our world.
+Develop knowledge and understanding of crucial aspects of the subject, such as macroeconomics, microeconomics and quantitative economics.

 Our wide range of modules allows you to tailor your degree to support your particular career ambitions; for example, you can choose modules that prepare you for life as a professional economist.
-The additional skills in mathematical and statistical modelling that you’ll learn will open up a broader range of opportunities too.
+The additional skills you will gain in mathematical and statistical modelling will open up a broader range of employment opportunities.

 You have the option to take this programme with a year in industry.
 In previous years students have worked at:

 You don’t have to make a decision before you enrol at Kent but certain conditions apply.